eldskald/dotfiles/README.md

 Just do `git pull` on this repository and configs for everything you're using will be updated.
 You'll have to run the [konsave](https://github.com/Prayag2/konsave) commands to update [KDE Plasma](http://kde.org/plasma-desktop/), the same ones on the installation section.

+There is also the script [update.sh](kde/update.sh) to save the [KDE Plasma](https://kde.org/plasma-desktop/) profile and split it into the chunks to be uploadable to github.
+This is mostly for me, to make it easier for me to update the profile on this repo but you can take that script too.

 ## Customizing

 Each dotfiles come with special files that are ignored by this repository to allow you to specific changes without preventing you from updating later with a `git pull`.